gitlabhq/gitlabhq/doc/workflow/migrating_from_svn.md

 # Migrating from SVN to GitLab

 SVN stands for Subversion and is a version control system (VCS).
-Git is a distributed revision control and source code management (SCM) system.
+Git is a distributed version control system.

 There are some major differences between the two, for more information consult your favourite search engine.